-Miss Anna has an application in progress
+Miss Anna has been adopted!

 Sponsored by Samantha L., in loving memory of her dog Clifford